 So I am a lawyer.
 Why should you care?
 Yes, it’s my vocation, but besides that I’m just like you.
 I have a family, a wife and two children.
 Every day I go out into the world to provide for them, I come home and have fun with them and I worry about them.
 In my free time I love to cook and I have two fantasy football teams that take up way too much of my free time.
-I also love to lead a local community association and I give back to my community as a Free Mason and various community organizations.
+I also love to give back to my community as a Free Mason and various community organizations.
 I am currently the Chairman of the Baltimore Firefighter Community Advisory Council and provide Wills to Maryland first responders, serve on the Board of Directors for the Laurel Board of Trade and am a strong supporter of the Ruth M. Kirk Recreation and Learning Center in West Baltimore.
 I dedicate 25% of my time to supporting the community – if not me, who? – if not now, when?

 So yes, I am a lawyer, but I practice for three reasons: to love, to serve and to care.
 If you can get those three things right in any occupation you have, then everyone else wins.
 That’s the goal.
 And after all isn’t that what life is all about?

 As the former President of The Parkville Carney Business Association, Inc. (PCBA), I had the privilege to help plan some of the larger community events, such as the Parkville Towne Center Fair and the Spring Concert Series.
 You can often find my wife and children tagging along at community events.
 My toddler had the honor of being my “judicial assistant” at her first Main Street Pup Crawl Costume Contest in 2013.
 My votes may have been swayed by her opinion.